-Most recently, she created a solo work called, “For Your Pleasure, But the Pleasure Is Mine,” exploring cyclical rituals of sexual disempowerment and empowerment, which premiered at The Tank in January 2019.
-She has also recently created movement for theater — she choreographed for the new musical, If Sand Were Stone about a woman with early-onset Alzheimer’s disease, which made its Off-Broadway debut in July 2018 in the New York Musical Festival, and served as a Movement Consultant for an absurdist play, Reflux, which premiered in August 2018 as a part of the Broadway Bound Festival.
+In 2020, she performed in Nacera Belaza’s La Procesion at Danspace Project as a part of Platform 2020: Utterances from the Chorus.
+In 2019, she created a solo work called, “For Your Pleasure, But the Pleasure Is Mine,” exploring cyclical rituals of sexual disempowerment and empowerment, which premiered at The Tank.
+She has also created movement for theater — she choreographed for the new musical, If Sand Were Stone about a woman with early-onset Alzheimer’s disease, which made its Off-Broadway debut in July 2018 in the New York Musical Festival, and served as a Movement Consultant for an absurdist play, Reflux, which premiered in August 2018 as a part of the Broadway Bound Festival.

 She currently is the Development Manager at Danspace Project and Writer-In-Residence for Eiko Otake.